wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 == Changelog ==

+= 0.2.2 =

+* Bugfix: small change to avoid using the "has_cap" function that is deprecated.
+Thanks to @flynsarmy.

 = 0.2.1 =

-* Bugfix when the og:image is not hosted on the same domain as the website/blog.
+* Bugfix: when the og:image is not hosted on the same domain as the website/blog.

 = 0.2 =